-When you connect to the internet using a virtual private network (VPN), you establish a safe link for information to travel between your device and the World Wide Web.
-This link is called a VPN tunnel because it encrypts and encapsulates every piece of your data, making it indecipherable to anyone who doesn’t have a specific decryption key.
+When you connect to the internet using a VPN, you establish a safe link for information to travel between your device and the World Wide Web.
+This link is called a VPN tunnel – it encrypts and encapsulates every piece of your data, making it indecipherable to anyone who doesn’t have a specific decryption key.

 There are different protocols with varying use cases and security levels – all of which we will explore below.
-But first, let’s delve a little deeper into the entire process and how you can establish a VPN tunnel for yourself.
+But first, let’s take a closer look at the entire process and how you can establish a VPN tunnel for yourself.

 How does a VPN tunnel work?

-When you click links or download files on any website, you’re basically sending information requests to get information in return.
-When unprotected, these data requests travel from your device to your internet service provider (ISP) before going into the Web and bringing back what you asked for.
+When you click links or download files on any website, you’re sending information requests to get information in return.
+When unprotected, these data requests travel from your device to your internet service provider (ISP) before going into the web and bringing back what you asked for.